-For GP training there are three stages that candidates need to undergo in order to get selected:
+For GP training, there are three stages that candidates need to undergo in order to get selected.

-- Stage 1: an application form (this may be online), the purpose of which is to check the eligibility of the candidate - Stage 2: a written assessment under exam conditions.
-This could involve an MCO (multiple choice questions) exam or essay questions that test generic skills - · Stage 3: an interview.
+- Stage 1: an electronic application form, the purpose of which is to check the eligibility of the candidate. - Stage 2: national 'Clinical Problem-solving' and 'Situational Judgement' tests. - Stage 3: a written exercise and three simulation exercises carried out by individual deaneries.